There is one constant in the child and youth care profession and it is learning. There is always something new to learn and a professional

 Certification is another credential to consider in lieu of and/or in combination with a diploma or degree.
 This certification is open to members of the Council.
 Membership across

 Canada.
 Course fees will apply throughout the certification stages and annually thereafter. .Members may begin the online learning at the Certificate web site.
 The logo above will

-take you there.
-Certification is at one level a credential, proof you have a certain level of understanding of your profession.
+take you there. take you there. is at one level a credential, proof you have a certain level of understanding of your profession.
 At another it is a way to stand up for your profession

-with a formal recognition of your level of involvement.
+a formal recognition of your level of involvement.
 At this time only Alberta recognizes its own certification with a pay level.
-Once certified, members can purchase practice
+Once certified, members can purchase practice insurance